lgili/SpiceLab/docs/unified-io.md

 # Unified I/O

-Circuit Toolkit provides unified readers that normalise waveform outputs from **NGSpice**, **LTspice**, and **Xyce** into a single `xarray.Dataset` structure with consistent coordinates, canonical signal names, and provenance metadata.
+spicelab provides unified readers that normalise waveform outputs from **NGSpice**, **LTspice**, and **Xyce** into a single `xarray.Dataset` structure with consistent coordinates, canonical signal names, and provenance metadata.